esa/nanosat-mo-framework/docs/source/opssat/packaging.rst

 Getting the right files
 -----------------------
-This packaging process is almost completely automated for you.
-You only need to clone a repository, change some configuration files and run maven.
+In short, you will need to: clone a repository, change some configuration files, run maven to generate the folder structure, and zip that folder.
 So, let's jump into it!

 1. Clone the `NMF Mission OPS-SAT repository <https://github.com/esa/nmf-mission-ops-sat>`_.
 2. Checkout the ``dev`` branch to get the latest version.